andrewhowdencom/website/site/content/post/this-site.rst

 If you're curious whether you're on a H/2 connection and you're using the Chrome browser, you can visit the following URL:

-chrome://net-internals
+`chrome://net-internals`_

 TLS, Backed by Lets Encrypt
 ---------------------------

 All connections to this site should be either encrypted over TLS, or a redirect to the encrypted version of content.
-Further, *.andrewhowden.com uses `HSTS` including subdomains.
+Further, andrewhowden.com uses `HSTS`_ including subdomains.
 This makes the requirements for TLS stricter, and does not allow the site to be served any longer over an insecure connection for browsers that support HSTS.

-The site is part of the `HSTS preload` list for most modern browsers, meaning browsers with more modern lists will never connect to it over an insecure connection.
+The site is part of the `HSTS preload`_ list for most modern browsers, meaning browsers with more modern lists will never connect to it over an insecure connection.
 This saves a few valuable round trips!